davepinch/pinchy.cc/content/topics/people/f/frederick-the-great/frederick-the-great.md

 ---
 title: "Frederick the Great"
+born in:
+  - Berlin
+  - Kingdom of Prussia
 gödel, escher, bach: "Introduction: A Musico-Logical Offering"
 father: Frederick William I of Prussia person of: